virtual-labs/app-outreach-tracker-web/docs/user-doc.md

 | Delete Institute | No                |
 | View Workshop    | \*Yes             |

-\* Nodal coordinators can only view, add, delete, and edit workshops that are added by them.
+\* Nodal coordinators can only view, add, delete, and edit workshops that are added to them.

 ## Walkthrough of the Workshop Reporting Tool

 ### Logging In

-Upon navigating to the [Workshop Reporting Tool](https://outreach.vlabs.ac.in/) (@ https://outreach.vlabs.ac.in), Npdal coordinators will be presented with the login page, you can log in using their Google credentials.
+Upon navigating to the [Workshop Reporting Tool](https://outreach.vlabs.ac.in/) (@ https://outreach.vlabs.ac.in), Nodal coordinators will be presented with the login page, you can log in using the Google credentials.

 ![Login Page](./img/login.png)